top of page

 2020

-Students around the globe were invited to advance the concept of what an international airport terminal might be in the year 2100.
+Challenge: Advance the concept of an international airport terminal in the year 2100.

-1ST PLACE The Green Gateway Nikhil Bang and Kaushal Tatiya, Southern California Institute of Architecture - A Green Gateway
+1ST PLACE: Nikhil Bang and Kaushal Tatiya, Southern California Institute of Architecture — The Green Gateway

 Embracing sustainable design strategies, the zero-emission concept features a decentralized system of one central terminal and six towers dispersed throughout the city.
 The towers provide a dual purpose, working as both air-purifying centers and stations for flying cars.
 This solution significantly improves mobility across the city by replacing domestic flights as one of the major sources of pollution.